Donough MacCarty, 1st Earl of Clancarty: Decline of the Confederation

 Meanwhile, on 6 June 1647, Ormond had accepted Colonel Michael Jones with 2,000 Parliamentarian troops into Dublin.
 On 28 July, Ormond handed Dublin over to the Parliamentarians and left for England.
 In August Preston tried to march on Dublin with the Leinster army, but Jones defeated him at Dungan's Hill.
 Muskerry called in Owen Roe O'Neill to defend Leinster.
 In November, Taaffe lost the Battle of Knocknanuss against Inchiquin.

-Towards the end of 1647, the Supreme Council sent Muskerry, Geoffrey Browne, and the Marquess of Antrim to negotiate with the exiled Queen Henrietta Maria, at the Château de Saint-Germain-en-Laye, France.
+Towards the end of 1647, the Supreme Council sent Muskerry, Geoffrey Browne, and the Marquess of Antrim to negotiate with the exiled Queen Henrietta Maria, at the Château-Neuf de Saint-Germain-en-Laye, France.
 They wanted to invite the Prince of Wales, the future Charles II, then aged 17, to Ireland, and negotiate another peace to replace the one concluded with Ormond.
 In February 1648 Ormond left England and joined the Queen.
 Antrim departed before Muskerry and Browne and arrived early in March.
 Muskerry and Browne departed in February and had reached Saint-Germain by 23 March.
 On 24 March 1648, the Queen received the three envoys in an audience.
 However, 1648 was the year of the Second English Civil War and plans were made for the Prince of Wales to go to Scotland to support the Engagers rather than to go to Ireland, but eventually, he stayed in France.
 With regard to a new peace, Antrim, representing the clerical faction, insisted that no peace should be accepted in Ireland without the pope's approval and that a Catholic lord lieutenant should be appointed, an office he hoped to obtain for himself.

 On 3 April 1648, Inchiquin changed sides, leaving the Parliamentarians and declaring for the king.
-Muskerry convinced the Queen to appoint Ormond as lord lieutenant and Inchiquin as an ally.
+Muskerry convinced the Queen to appoint Ormond as lord lieutenant and accept Inchiquin as an ally.
 Muskerry returned to Ireland in June to prepare for Ormond's arrival.
 Ormond landed at Cork in September.
 Muskerry was made Irish lord high admiral and president of the high Court of Admiralty.
 In November he signed letters of marque for the privateers Mary of Antrim and the St John of Waterford.

 In January 1649, the Second Ormond Peace was signed.
 The Irish Catholic Confederation was dissolved, and replaced with a provisional royalist government.
 Power was handed to 12 Commissioners of Trust.
 Muskerry was one of them.